 This discovery could very well allow scientists to plant bacteria on space debris like an asteroid and observe bacterial behavior in space within a controlled environment.

-1,231 clicks in 34 w
+Research: 2,099 clicks in 157 w

 Interest: 1.9 minutes